 - The Trust will take all practicable steps to ensure that its premises are as secure as circumstances permit.
 Visitors to the Trust are required to sign in and are given a visitors' badge, which must be clearly displayed and worn at all times while they are on site, confirming they have permission to be on-site.
 In addition, they should be escorted by a member of staff whilst on School premises. - Visiting speakers: The Trust ensures all Visiting Speakers (i.e. visitors to the Trust who give talks, seminars, practical workshops, either face-to-face or remotely) are suitable and appropriately supervised.
-Members of staff organising the visit must complete and submit a Visiting Speaker form, which should be passed to either JOM or PZM (Hampton School) or IM or TS (Hampton Pre-Prep & Prep), who will decide whether a written Risk Assessment is required see Appendix 7.
-Forms can be found in the Common Room at Hampton School or on Firefly Visiting Speaker Form; at HPP&P staff should request a form from the Office Manager or download from Firefly Visiting Speaker Form.
+Members of staff organising the visit must complete and submit a Visiting Speaker form, which should be passed to either JOM or PZM (Hampton School) or IM or TH (Hampton Pre-Prep & Prep), who will decide whether a written Risk Assessment is required see Appendix 7.
+Forms can be found in the Common Room at Hampton School or on Sharepoint Safeguarding (Log of Concern form).
+At HPP&P staff should request a form from the Office Manager or download from Firefly click here